designstem/projects/equilibrium/index.md

 | section: Does your boat float?

 | 1 2 3
+| 4 4 4

+## Let's experiment! 🤪
-## Does your boat float?

-<big>How much weight can you add to your object before it sinks?</big>
+<big>Does your boat float?
+How much weight can you add to your object before it sinks?</big>

 -

 ##### 1.

-Measure the volume of your "boat".
-Hint: fill it with water then pour the water into a measuring cup.
+**Measure the volume** of your boat.
+Hint: Fill it with water then pour the water into a measuring cup.
 The amount of water that was in the boat tells you its volume.

 ##### 2.